 Choose correct frames

 While appearance may be important, there is no point in buying frames that will not fit your teen correctly.
 This can lead to loss or damage, as well as simply not suiting their face size or shape.
 Measuring your teen’s face and then knowing the correct frame size they will need should come before looking into the design.
 Once you have accurate measurements, your teen can then look into frames that can be made in this size, which can help to reduce disappointment.
 Setting a budget beforehand can also be a good way to stop them from asking for overly costly frames.
-By buying good glasses similar to glasses hut uk that will fit correctly, and then regularly checking to see if they need adjustments, your teen may be more likely to wear them, especially that they are comfortable.
+By buying good glasses similar to glasses hut uk that will fit correctly, and then regularly checking to see if they need adjustments, your teen may be more likely to wear them, especially if they are comfortable.
 Maybe they prefer contact lenses over eyeglasses.
-Check-up will be easier with digital eye care through AOS.

 Educate them on eyesight